Strengthen Parliamentary Education and Outreach Centres for Citizen Participation for prevention of electoral violence

 • Public opinion polls, surveys and crowdsourcing

-• Development of a web/mobile app: application may be used for reaching out to a wider audience as well as in schools.
-This should be set out by curriculum and may provide e-learning.
+• Development of a web/mobile app: The application may be used for reaching out to a wider audience as well as in schools.
+This should be set out by curriculum and may also be provide through e-learning.

 • Production of videos and games